-The global cosmetic surgery and services market is already worth more than GBP 15.35 billion.
-But experts say that it'll grow bigger by 2019, topping over GBP 20 billion by then.
+The global market for cosmetic surgery and services is already worth more than £37.35 billion and experts predict that it'll grow to more than £48 billion by 2028.

 That's right.
-Science says eye shape and the surrounding area can make us look younger (or older!).
+Science says that the shape of the eyes and the surrounding area can make us look younger (or older!).

-But what is eye bag removal and how can it help?
-Keep reading to learn all about it!
+But what's eye bag removal and how can it help?
+Read on to find out all about it!

-It's not only a "saying" though.
-It's not only a "saying" though.
-How the eyes and the area around it look also give off signs of our physical and mental health.
-That's why other people can tell if you're happy, worried, anxious, or sleep-deprived by looking at your eyes.
+But that's not just a "saying".
+How the eyes and the eye area look also reveals something about our physical and mental health.
+That's why other people can tell from your eyes whether you're happy, worried, anxious or sleep-deprived.

-As such, if you're sporting bags under your eyes, most people would think right away that you haven't had a good sleep.
-In fact, you may even look like a sad person to others!
+So if you're sporting bags under your eyes, most people will immediately think that you haven't been sleeping well.
+You may even look like a sad person to others!

-But lack of sleep isn't the only cause of under-eye bags.
-It's also a sign of ageing, especially since the skin around the eyes is the thinnest facial area.
+But lack of sleep isn't the only cause of bags under the eyes.
+They're also a sign of ageing.

-This doesn't mean you should already give in to the effects of time.
-Minimally-invasive eye bags surgery can breathe back life into your tired, dull-looking eyes.
+But that doesn't mean you should readily give in to the effects of time.
+Minimally invasive eye bag surgery can breathe life back into your tired, dull-looking eyes.

-First things first: You have both surgical and non-surgical options to get rid of eye bags.
+First things first: you've both surgical and non-surgical options to get rid of eye bags.

-If you're willing to go under the knife, then consider lower blepharoplasty.
-This procedure removes hooding (excess skin), fat (the bags themselves), or both.
-Removing these unwanted excesses help make the skin tauter.
+If you're ready to go under the knife, you should consider lower blepharoplasty.
+This procedure removes hooding ( excess skin, fat (the bags themselves) or both.

-Lower blepharoplasty works on excess fat below the skin under the eyes.
-If you have loose skin in this area, then your cosmetic surgeon may also recommend this procedure.
-It involves creating an incision under your lower lash line to remove the excess fat or skin.
+If you've had extremely loose skin in this area, your cosmetic surgeon may also recommend this procedure.
+An incision is made under your lower lash line to remove the excess fat or skin.

-Once you've recovered, you'll see a pair of rejuvenated, more youthful-looking eyes.
+Once you've recovered, you'll see rejuvenated, more youthful-looking eyes.

-Keep in mind though that recovery often takes about two weeks.
-Mild discomfort is also common within the first few days.
-Bruising may take up to two weeks to disappear.
+Keep in mind, however, that recovery often takes several weeks.
+Mild discomfort is also common in the first few days.
+It can take up to two weeks for bruising to disappear.

 How about the Non-Surgical Approach?